IBM/automation-integration-platform/RUNTIMES.md

 source credentials.properties
 ```

-Once complete, you will be in an interactive shell that is preconfigured with all dependencies necessary to execute the Terraform automation.
+Once complete, you will be in an interactive shell that is pre-configured with all dependencies necessary to execute the Terraform automation.

+> ⚠️ Some MacOS users have reported network connectivity issues with Multipass when Cisco Anyconnect VPN is running at the same time.
+If you encounter this issue, please quit Cisco Anyconnect and restart the Multipass VM.
+AnyConnect cannot be restarted while Multipass is running or the network will be killed, which will break any in progress deployments.

 ----